FAQ (Frequently Asked Questions)

 To select which columns to be displayed in a table, and to show or hide columns, use the “Displayed columns” combo selector, below the table.

-Use the saved reports button in the top-right corner of the screen to save your preferred reports and filters.
+Use the bookmarked reports button in the top-right corner of the screen to save your preferred reports and filters.

 Next time you need them, they are already saved and configured for use.

-They are also available in your list of saved reports.
+They are also available in your list of bookmarked reports.

 How to search for opportunities?